CoolHandDev/go-mssql-runner/README.md

 * Get detailed account of what ran using the different log level in the -l flag of start command.
 * Save the screen output to a text file by specifiing the --logfile flag of the start command.
 * Use the JSON option on the --logformat flag to outout the log in JSON format and make it easy to parse.
 * Although scripts are run sequentially, concurrent operation can be accomplished via scripting or cli techniques.
-Separate operations that can be run concurrently into their own projectsFor example in Bash, commands can be run in parallel using '&':
+Separate operations that can be run concurrently into their own projects.
+For example in Bash, commands can be run in parallel using '&':

+```
+$ command1 & command2
+```
 * Build Docker images to encapsulate versions of your project.
 For example, create an image for dev/test and another image for production.
 * Docker containers can be run repeatedly.
 Command parameters need not be specified each time.
-Just run "docker start <containerName>" to rerun projects.
+Just run "docker start ContainerName" to rerun projects.

-```
-$ command1 & command2
-```

 # Roadmap